Pongo – Orangutans

 Unlike the more social African apes, orangutans are known for their solitary nature, with adult males and females typically coming together only for mating.
 Despite this, they exhibit complex social behaviors, including mother-offspring bonds that last many years, during which time the young learn essential survival skills from their mothers.
 Communication among orangutans involves a variety of vocalizations, gestures, and facial expressions, indicating a rich emotional and cognitive life.

 Orangutans are currently facing a critical threat from habitat destruction due to logging, palm oil plantations, and human encroachment, which has led to significant population declines.
-Both species of orangutans, the Bornean (Pongo pygmaeus) and Sumatran (Pongo abelii), are classified as critically endangered.
+All three species of orangutans, the Bornean (Pongo pygmaeus) and Sumatran (Pongo abelii), and Tapanuli orangutan (Pongo tapanuliensis) are classified as Critically Endangered.